 Cons: Make sure to back up the most important files you have on another storage, offline or online.
 From time to time these storages give up on you or might get stolen.
 It is just a precautionary measure and not really a con.

 The power bank is any travelers’ must have.
 Batteries go flat, power cuts do occur and you end up being in remote places at some point along the way.
 If you have a power bank you do not have to worry about getting lost or left without a connection.
-If you film with your phone as we do, power bank comes in handy even on usual travel days.
+If you use your phone for maps every day as we do, power bank comes in handy even on usual travel days.
 Power banks are not expensive so we highly recommend getting one.

 Pros: You have to have one, whatever price or brand you choose.
 They all seem to be equally reliable.
 Pick a waterproof and shockproof one.